MehmetY18/Fantasy-Football-Match-Day-Engine-/README.md

 #### 4. Dependency and Database Scope Management (`IServiceScopeFactory`)
 Since background tasks run within a Singleton lifespan, directly injecting a Scoped database context (`AppDbContext`) introduces severe memory leaks and thread-safety violations.
 To prevent this architectural risk, an isolated short-lived scope is explicitly generated via `IServiceScopeFactory` during each execution interval, ensuring thread-safe database interactions.

-#### 5. PostgreSQL and Entity Framework Core
+### 5. PostgreSQL and Entity Framework Core
-**PostgreSQL** was selected as the primary relational persistence layer.
-Utilizing PostgreSQL's **JSONB** engine allows the application to balance NoSQL structural flexibility with raw SQL ACID guarantees when processing raw mock JSON payloads.
-To sustain high write/read peaks during active simulations, **BRIN, GIN, and GiST** indexing mechanisms are strategically applied.
+**PostgreSQL** was selected as the primary relational persistence layer to enforce absolute data integrity and ACID guarantees across normalized tables (Users, Squads, Players, SquadPlayers).

-**EF Core** was chosen as the Object-Relational Mapper (ORM) to leverage Code-First Migrations, type-safe LINQ query evaluation, and to resolve performance issues like the N+1 problem through smart `.Select()` projections.
-Furthermore, cache-miss fallbacks utilize LINQ `Contains` expressions to evaluate batch SQL queries (`WHERE id IN (...)`), effectively eliminating N+1 database round-trip overhead during user lookups.
+**EF Core** was enforced as the Object-Relational Mapper (ORM) providing distinct corporate advantages:
+- **Code-First & Migration Pipelines:** Managed database schemas directly through C# classes, ensuring automated deployment controls.
+- **Query Optimization & Performance:** Eager loading via `.Include(s => s.Players)` was implemented to fetch multi-level relational data efficiently.
+Furthermore, during cache misses or total score calculations, the LINQ `.Contains()` pattern was leveraged.
+This prompts PostgreSQL to execute a single high-performance batch evaluation under the hood (`WHERE id = ANY (@array)`), effectively bypassing heavy iterative loops for 15 individual players and completely eliminating the N+1 database read bottleneck.

 #### 6. Containerized Infrastructure with Docker & Docker Compose
-To decouple external infrastructure dependencies (PostgreSQL, Redis, and RabbitMQ) from local developer environments and guarantee cross-platform execution consistency, a containerized architecture was implemented via Docker.
-Configured with native health check policies inside `docker-compose.yml`, the entire infrastructure stack can be provisioned seamlessly with a single `docker-compose up -d` execution.
+All external infrastructure components required by the system, including PostgreSQL, Redis, and RabbitMQ, are provisioned via the `docker-compose.yml` file in the root directory and can be launched instantly with a single command (`docker-compose up -d`).

 ---